fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 22
 ### Culinary Diffusion
 - Amy Bentley, "From Culinary Other to Mainstream America: Meanings and Uses of Southwestern Cuisine", in _Culinary Tourism_ (ed.
 Lucy M. Long), University Press of Kentucky (2013), 209--223.
-- Kathermie Massoth, "Mexican Cookery that Belongs to the United States": Evolving Boundaries of Whiteness in New Mexican Kitchens, in _Food Across Borders_ (ed.
+- Katherine Massoth, "'Mexican Cookery that Belongs to the United States': Evolving Boundaries of Whiteness in New Mexican Kitchens", in _Food Across Borders_ (ed.
 Garcia, DuPuis, and Mitchell), 44--59.

 #### Noteworthy
 - Jeffrey M. Pilcher, “Tex-Mex, Cal-Mex, New Mex, or Whose Mex?
 Notes on the Historical Geography of Southwestern Cuisine”. _Journal of the Southwest_ 43.44 (2001): 659-–79.